1. I'm Not Afraid of the Dark

 9. Set in Scandinavia

+For this prompt, choose any book that explores Scandinavian cultures, folklore or landscapes, and features the countries of the region as main settings.
 Consider books about Viking history, Scandinavian mythology, or modern-day tales of life in places like Sweden, Norway, Denmark, Iceland and Finland.
 Perhaps the main character or writer is setting off on a Scandinavian road trip or perhaps you’ll choose a memoir written by someone who moved to one of these countries for a fresh start.
+You could use Nordic noir crime thrillers, fantasy stories with ties to Scandinavia, travel memoirs exploring the region’s culture and landscape, contemporary or historical fiction to hit this prompt.

 The Girl with the Dragon Tattoo by Stieg Larsson (Crime Thriller)